sst/guide/_examples/how-to-create-a-vuejs-app-with-serverless.md

 $ npm install
 ```

-This sets up our Vue app in the `frontend/` directory.
-Recall that, earlier in the guide we were pointing the `ViteStaticSite` construct to this path.
+This sets up our Vue app in the `packages/frontend/` directory.
+Recall that, earlier in the guide we were pointing the `StaticSite` construct to this path.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`sst env`](https://docs.sst.dev/packages/sst#sst-env) command.